Since our cookie mix contains exclusively upcycled barley flour, it can be a little tricky to make on the first go. Here are a few tips you can try.

-Recipe creation is a major priority for us in 2022.
-We have some of our own recipes that are currently being shared.
+Recipe creation is a major priority for us in 2023.
+We have some of our own recipes that are currently being shared on our blog and our socials.
 We have also started reaching out to chefs, bakers, dietitians and our keen at-home bakers to build this out quickly.
 If you are an avid baker and would like to get involved, reach out to us at email@example.com.

 No. While barley is a low-gluten alternative it still contains some gluten.
 Keep checking back in though!
 We have plans to upcycle different by-products, some of which will be gluten free.
-Sign up for our newsletter to be kept in the loop for when that day arrives! (newsletter sign-up below)
+Sign up for our newsletter below to be kept in the loop for when that day arrives!